airdeploy/airdeploy-docs/docs/flagger/work.md

 ![](assets/entity-subset-work.jpeg)

-MacOS,” you could add another user entity subset and filter it where “state is California.”
+For example, given the previous example of a user entity subset where “operating system is not MacOS,” you could add another user entity subset and filter it where “state is California.”
 This would give you user entities who did not have an operating system of MasOS regardless what state they have and users entities who have a state of California regardless of what operating system they have.

 In this example, it is very likely there is a user who will appear in both pools.
 However, Airship will only serve them up once an make note of the duplicate.